lalabuy948/todo-node/README.md

   commands can be:

   new:          used to create a new todo
-  get:          used to retrieve your todos complete <i>: used to mark a todo as complete by index delete <i>:   used to delete a todo by index
+  list:         used to retrieve your todos complete <i>: used to mark a todo as complete by index delete <i>:   used to delete a todo by index
+  clear:        used to delete all todos
   help:         used to print the usage guide
 ```

+## ToDo

+- [x] Prepare app for publishing on npm
+- [ ] Register app on npm
+- [ ] Add export function
+- [ ] Add telegram integration (or some other)

 ![screenshot](todo-node.png)